f-forcher/blog-posts/Polynomial Chaos.md

 \end{aligned}
 ```

-Most numerical ODE solving software assumes as input in its interface a first-order ODE already reduced in this manner.
+Generalist numerical ODE solvers will almost always require as input a reduced system, as we will see later.

 #### Exact solution
 `TODO`